How to help your children feel they belong after separation.

 In separated families, belonging grows when children experience over and over through our words and our actions:

 ‘This is your home.
-You are welcome here.'
+You are always welcome here.'

 'You’re loved in both places.'

-'You don’t have to earn your place - it’s already yours.'
+'You never need to earn your place - it’s already yours.'

 Belonging isn’t created through big gestures or perfect co-parenting.
 It grows in the everyday moments — in how children are greeted, listened to, reassured, and reconnected with.